micro-ROS/benchmarking/README.md

 ## Hardware Prerequisites
 The benchmarking tool is using hardware debugger to reduce the overhead in code.
-Status  about the different debugger/serial/board that t
+Status  about the different debugger/serial/board:

 ### Debuggers
 List of debug probe supported: